-Fast-charge iPhone SE 2016 with 2.4 amp power adapter
+Fast-charge iPhone SE 2020 with USB-C charger

-Fast-charge iPhone SE with Portable Chargers
+Fast-charge iPhone SE 2020 with Portable Chargers

 As prices of PD power banks have fallen steeply in last one year, we highly recommend that you get a USB-C PD power bank for your iPhone SE as a future-proof purchase.
 We recommend RAVPower 10000 PD, ZMI 10K Powerpack USB-C, and Aukey 10000 PD as all these have offer excellent quality and can be charged with the micro-USB cables just like all other power banks.
 Aukey 10000 PD can even be charged directly with the Apple SE charger as it also has Lightning input.